jimjonesbr/rdf_fdw/README.md

 ');

 /*
- * Materilize all records from the FOREIGN TABLE 'public.dbpedia_cities' in
+ * Materialize all records from the FOREIGN TABLE 'public.dbpedia_cities' in
  * the table 'public.t1_local'.
  */
 CALL rdf_fdw_clone_table(